 Will the Night Club Card be available for the 2019/2020 season?

-No. The Night Club Card will cease to exist at the end of the 2018/2019 Season.
+No. The Night Club Card went away as the snow melted at the end of the 2018/2019 Season.

 We will be implementing a new program called the Night Tracker Youth Program this fall.